ginodegelder/Rosetta/README.rst

 All the outputs are in "Outs/FigS4d/" folder.
 The outputs from one model are stored in a directory named : "Figs_<n_samples>_sig.<sigma>_ip.<ipstep>_<DAY-MONTH-YEAR_HOUR-MIN at the end of the run>".
  - There will be one subfolder for each profile, named by the name of the profile, containing the histogramms for each reef parameters corresponding to the profile, its best, mean and median profile in .txt and the profile figures.
  - "Dataframes" folder contains all the data saved at the end of the inversion.
 Data are saved in .pkl format, readable with panda.
+The file MCMC_raw.nc is the raw output in a netcdf format, readable with the arviz library (python).
+Arviz should have been downloaded while running the command "pip install -r requirements.txt"
  - "SL" folder contains histogramms of the free SL nodes, best, mean and median SL history in .txt format, and SL plots.
  - "Stats" folder contains the evolution of the best acceptance ratio of the profiles, the best loglikelihood, the acceptance ratio for each parameters, and the step evolution (prop_S) for each free parameters.
  - "AA-Inputs" file contains all the Inputs for the model.